Jaganpro/BashSetup/Vim Tutorial.md

 There are 3 different types of modes in VIM:

-* Insert Mode -- In this mode we are able to write text in the Editor
+* `Insert Mode` -- In this mode we are able to write text in the Editor
-* Normal Mode -- In this mode we are able to navigate inside the Editor
+* `Normal Mode` -- In this mode we are able to navigate inside the Editor
-* Visual Mode -- Mainly used to Select Text.
+* `Visual Mode` -- Mainly used to Select Text.
 There are variations in the text.

 NOTE:
-To move between different modes, press "ESC" followed by the command.
+To move between different modes, press `ESC` followed by the command.
 Ie, Pressing `ESC` quits from Insert Mode to Normal Mode.
 Then we can use `:` and type the command.
 We can press `i` again to get back into Insert Mode.